Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-5-1-release-notes.md

   - The UI Hierarchy viewer feature and startup profiling are not performed simultaneously.
   - The Dynamic Analyzer cannot show lifecycle information for Web applications.
   - Widget applications cannot be profiled with the Dynamic Analyzer.
 They are hidden in the application list on the toolbar for all Tizen platforms, except Tizen 2.3.2.
-  - The Dynamic Analyzer sometimes gets stuck which is caused by an internal security checking program.
+  - The Dynamic Analyzer sometimes gets stuck, this is caused by an internal security checking program.
 - VSCode
   - Hybrid applications are not supported yet.
 - Visual Studio